Boreal forest of Canada: Protection

-In July 2008 the Ontario government announced plans to protect 225000 km2 of the Northern Boreal lands.
+In July 2008, the Ontario government announced plans to protect 225000 km2 of the Northern Boreal lands.
 In February 2010 the Canadian government established protection for 5300 sqmi of boreal forest by creating a new reserve of 4100 sqmi in the Mealy Mountains area of eastern Canada and a waterway provincial park of 1200 sqmi that follows alongside the Eagle River from headwaters to sea.
 A report issued in 2011 by the Pew Environment Group described the Canadian boreal forest as the largest natural storage of freshwater in the world.

 Canada's boreal forest in popular culture

 The boreal forest is deeply ingrained in the Canadian identity and the images foreigners have of Canada.
 The history of the early European fur traders, their adventures, discoveries, aboriginal alliances and misfortunes is an essential part of the popular colonial history of Canada.
-The canoe, the beaver pelt, the coureur des bois, the voyageurs, the Hudson's Bay Company and the North-West Mounted Police, the construction of Canada's transcontinental railways – all are symbols of Canadian history familiar to school children that are inextricably linked to the boreal forest.
+The canoe, the beaver pelt, the coureur des bois, the voyageurs, the Hudson's Bay Company and the North-West Mounted Police, the construction of Canada's transcontinental railways – all are symbols of Canadian history familiar to schoolchildren that are inextricably linked to the boreal forest.

 The forest – and boreal species such as the caribou and loon – are or have been featured on Canadian currency.
 Another iconic and enduring image of the boreal was created by 20th-century landscape painters, most notably from the Group of Seven, who saw the uniqueness of Canada in its boreal vastness.
 The Group of Seven artists largely portrayed the boreal as natural, pure and unspoiled by human presence or activity and hence only partly a reflection of reality.